How to Store & Preserve Watercolor Paintings

 Do Watercolor Paintings Fade in Sunlight?

+Prolonged exposure to sunlight is damaging to all kinds of paintings, and watercolors are considered to be especially delicate.
+Continuous exposure to direct sunlight can lead to fading of watercolors in a short span of just a few weeks.
 Glass does offer some form of protection, but it still doesn’t block all of the UV rays present in sunlight entirely.
 UV filtering glass is a safe way of blocking almost all UV light and can protect your artwork from fading.

 Buying & Collecting Watercolor Paintings

 Watercolor paintings are a great investment that can be enjoyed, displayed, and curated today.
-You can find watercolor paintings, and other types of paintings for sale, alongside sculptures, and photography art for sale at art galleries, Eden Gallery online, and private collections worldwide.
+You can find watercolor paintings and other types of paintings for sale, alongside sculptures and photography art for sale at art galleries, Eden Gallery online, and private collections worldwide.

 Once you’ve found your perfect painting be sure to follow the tips we’ve outlined in this article to protect it.
 Painting takes a considerable amount of time, dedication, and effort.
-Proper storage of your watercolor paintings will ensure your pieces last for longer and remain in pristine condition.
+Proper storage of your watercolor paintings will ensure your pieces last longer and remain in pristine condition.

 Hopefully, this article has helped you understand the dos and don’ts of storing watercolor paintings.
 Following these guidelines will help you keep your artwork safe from unnecessary smudges and will make sure it is perfectly preserved for the future.